-VEHICLE STORAGE - REMOVAL
+VEHICLE STORAGE -REMOVAL

 - 1. Completely air out the motor home. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
 Close all faucets and drain valves that are open. - 6.
 Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
 Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under "Disinfecting the Fresh Water System" in Section 7 Plumbing, then flush the waterlines thoroughly with fresh water. - 9.
-After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
-See appropriate filter installation instructions in Section 7 Plumbing.
+Sanitize the water system as outlined under "Disinfecting Your Fresh Water System" in Section 7 - Plumbing, then open all drain valves and flush the waterlines thoroughly with fresh water.